hplawski/hplawski/README.md

 <p>Since December 2023, I’ve been <strong>actively transitioning to cybersecurity</strong>, gaining hands-on experience and certifications to make a meaningful impact in the field.</p>

 <h3>Current Focus 🔐</h3>
-<p>I'm currently expanding my expertise through hands-on projects, and I'm wrapping up my <strong>Certified Ethical Hacker (CEH) from Cisco Networking Academy</strong> certification.
+<p>I'm currently expanding my expertise through hands-on projects.
 My key projects involve working with industry-standard cybersecurity tools such as (to name a few):</p>

 <ul>
     <li><strong>Nessus</strong></li>